Gaiety Theatre, Ayr: Ayr Gaiety Partnership

-Staff & Volunteering at The Gaiety
+Staff and volunteering at the Gaiety

 The new Ayr Gaiety is unlike most theatres in the UK because it is largely run through voluntary effort.
 Most of the people undertaking front of house, technical, fundraising, marketing and maintenance are doing so on a voluntary basis.
 Although the volunteering effort overall is led by the Executive Director and Board- each volunteer team is supported and led by one of the staff team members.

 The Gaiety's current full-time staff team consists of just nine employees led by Executive Director Jeremy Wyatt.

-Scotland's 1st Learning Theatre
+Scotland's 1st learning theatre

 The School of Media, Culture & Society at the University of the West of Scotland (UWS) and the Gaiety Theatre officially launched Scotland’s first Learning Theatre on Friday 19 September 2014.
 The launch event, which saw representatives from UWS, the Gaiety, as well as the National Theatre of Scotland in attendance, marks the first stage in the development of the partnership Learning Theatre, which will provide a centre for education, training and research in the area of performance and theatre craft.

 UWS enjoys close links with the Gaiety and the University’s new BA Technical Theatre degree, delivered in conjunction with the Theatre, had its first intake in September.
 The course offers thorough vocational training for those looking to work in stage management and theatre production.
 Students will gain professional knowledge of the industry and will be prepared for a variety of employment opportunities from small-scale theatres to large multi-media events, venues and festivals.
 The course is aimed at those with a range of theatre, performance, production and related HND qualifications to enable them to build to a degree award in Technical Theatre.
 Students from the University's undergraduate Performance programme also make regular use of the theatre's facilities.